-Veramar Vineyard is located of Rt 7 in the northern Shenandoah Valley AVA of Virginia.
+Veramar Vineyard is located off of Rt 7 in the northern Shenandoah Valley AVA of Virginia.
 Right over the Blue Ridge Mountains from Loudoun County, Veramar is a short drive from Leesburg or Winchester, and easily accessible from Washington, DC, Northern Virginia, Frederick, MD, Harpers Ferry, WV, and the Interstate 81 corridor.

 This hidden gem, nestled in the rolling hills near the Shenandoah River, has an expansive views of the mountains from the 28 acres of vineyards and the rustic yet elegant tasting room and terrace.
 In this idyllic setting we grow Cabernet Franc, Chardonnay, Seyval Blanc, Traminette, Norton, Albariño, Vidal Blanc and Malbec wine grapes, and make Virginian wine across a spectrum of varietals and blends.
 Each wine distinctively expresses our dedication to premium Virginia winemaking.